Multi Jet Fusion vs Selective Laser Sintering

 When to Use MJF vs. SLS

 MJF and SLS are useful additive manufacturing technologies that can help you create everything from functional prototypes to end-use parts.
-Depending on your use case or needs, it makes sense to choose one technology over the other in the following cases.

 More Economical Parts: MJF

 For larger batches, MJF usually has a price advantage.
 The printing process is fast, and unused powders are easily recycled, so costs are typically lower than those of SLS.
-However, SLS systems are open to a broader variety of powders, resulting in potential cost savings depending on which powder is used.
+However, SLS systems are open to a wider variety of powders, resulting in potential cost savings depending on which powder is used.

 Voluminous Parts: SLS

 Selective laser sintering can produce thicker parts than MJF.
 If this is essential to the form and functionality of your part, then SLS has the advantage.
+Direct metal laser sintering (DMLS) is another additive manufacturing technology that offers similar benefits for metal parts.

 Higher Detail: MJF